Funding opportunity

 Guidance is available on the MRC Regulatory Support Centre, developed in collaboration with the Health Research Authority, for those conducting research with human participants, their tissues or data.

 The Integrated Research Application System (IRAS) should be used when applying for NHS REC approval and for other regulatory approvals.
-IRAS is a single system for applying for the permissions and approvals for health and social or community care research in the UK.
+IRAS is a single system for applying for the permissions and approvals for health and social and community care research in the UK.

 Prior to the establishment of the Experimental Medicine Panel, we ran four experimental medicine challenge grant funding opportunities.
 As part of these, a webinar was held to articulate the remit, what qualifies as good experimental medicine, challenges identified from previous rounds and how successful applications were designed, reviewed and conducted.